walmartlabs/lacinia/docs/tutorial/testing-1.rst

 Next up, we'll flesh out our tests, fix the many outdated functions in the ``my.clojure-game-geek.db`` namespace, and do some refactoring to ensure that our tests are concise, readable, and efficient.

+.. [#pernamespace] Another common approach is to create a system for each test namespace,
+    using a `test fixture <https://clojuredocs.org/clojure.test/use-fixtures>`_,
+    that is started before all tests executed, and shut down afterwards.

 .. [#testdata] An improved approach might be to create a fresh database namespace for each test, or each test namespace, and create and populate the tables with fresh test data each time.